European Membrane Institute (IEM)

 IEM with the École Nationale Supérieure de Chimie de Montpellier (ENSCM), the University of Montpellier (UM), and the National Center for Research (CNRS), and is located on the Triolet campus (UM).

-IEM objectiveIEM to develop membranes and membrane processes that have the potential to make a significant societal impact in the fields of energy, water treatment, environmental protection, health, and food.
-It therefore brings together scientists from complementary disciplines to conduct multidisciplinary research that leverages highly specialized expertise in:
+IEM objectiveIEM to develop membranes and membrane processes that are likely to have significant societal implications in the fields of energy, water treatment, environmental protection, health, and food.
+It therefore brings together scientists from complementary disciplines to conduct multidisciplinary research that draws on highly specialized expertise in:

 - an understanding of the nature and structure of membranes, in terms of the materials used, their morphology, and the configuration employed;